Palinkara/CC-Project-2021/README.md

 ## Elements of this projects

-There are several elements the application will be based.
+There are several elements the application will be based on.
 To name the most the important ones:

 - **Users:** People using the application to organise their daily life and events
 - **(Planning) organisation:** The party who needs the analysed data given by the users to plan successful events